-John K. Iglehart is founding editor of Health Affairs, a bimonthly policy journal that he started in 1981 under the aegis of Project HOPE, a not-for-profit international health education organization.
-Over this same period, Iglehart also has served as a national correspondent of The New England Journal of Medicine, for which he has written more than 100 essays called Health Policy Reports.
-Iglehart stepped down as Health Affairs editor-in-chief on Sept.
-4, 2007.
+John K. Iglehart is founding editor of Health Affairs, the leading journal of health policy thought and research.
+He started Health Affairs in 1981 under the aegis of Project HOPE, a not-for-profit international health education organization; that affiliation continues today.
+Over this same period, Iglehart also has served as a national correspondent of The New England Journal of Medicine, for which he has written more than 150 essays called Health Policy Reports.
+Iglehart stepped down as Health Affairs editor-in-chief in September, 2007, but returned to the position on an interim basis, prior to Alan Weil, the current editor-in-chief, assuming those responsibilities.

 Before 1981, Iglehart served for two years as a vice president of the Kaiser Foundation Health Plan and director of its Washington, D.C. office.
 During the decade 1969 to 1979, Iglehart held a variety of editorial positions, including the editorship of National Journal, a privately published weekly on federal policymaking.
 He holds a degree in journalism from the University of Wisconsin-Milwaukee and has been a journalist-in-residence at Harvard University.